holls91/Move-n-Slash/README.md

 - Open the link, click on Play button and wait for a few seconds;
 - In the meanwhile, move yourself about 1 meter/1 meter and half away from webcam and raise your right hand a bit, just like you were going to greet someone;
 - To defeat the enemies, you need to use your sword!
-To use it, just put your right hand on your left hip (or viceversa) and you will hear "Enemy 1 defeated!";
+To use it, just put your right hand on your left hip (or viceversa) and you will hear "Enemy 1 defeated!".
+When a new enemy comes, you will hear a "pop" sound;
 - Once you've defeated an enemy, just put your hand to greet again (using the sword all the time isn't funny, is it? :))
 - Use your "sword-arm" until you defeat all the enemies!
 - Once you've cleared the stage, you will hear a message of victory and your score :)